 Water Management While Dry Camping

 Traveling to destinations that have electrical and water hookups eliminates a lot of potential water woes.
-Dry camping (commonly called “boondocking”) is staying at a location without utility services such as 30 AMP electrical service or a city water hookup.
+Dry camping is staying at a location (including campgrounds) without utility services such as 30 AMP electrical service or a city water hookup.
 You may also have heard the term "boondocking" which refers to camping without being in an organized campground as on BLM land, a beach, forest or even Wal Mart parking lot.
 While camping “unplugged” at a remote location sounds wonderful, whether you have fresh water or not can make or break your camping experience.
 And do your homework, the last state park we went to on the beach had 30/50A electrical hookups but we were surprised to find it didn't have water hookups!

 Note that power and water go hand-in-hand.
 Without a charged battery the toilet will not flush, the water pump will not work, and water will not heat.
 So make sure you have an alternative power source in addition to a water plan.

 We have seen it too many times - First-time RV’ers with expectations of long hot showers and flush toilets take our little teardrop campers to a remote destination, only to have their dreams dashed when they can’t fill the water tanks or enjoy running water.
 If you decide to dry camp, it’s best to plan ahead (and have realistic expectations) to better ensure reliable water.
 Here are some guidelines.

 - Bring water with you.
 Not every destination has running water available.
 In order to avoid unnecessary towing weight, we do not fill the fresh water tanks in our trailers for you.
 And in most of the teardrop trailers, there is no way to check water levels in the tank.
 If you want assurance that there will be fresh water in the tanks when you need it, we suggest you do two things: